advancedAgritek-BB/coinTrader2.0/README.md

 `max_ws_limit: 200` if you regularly request 200 candles.

 During the startup scan the bot always loads historical candles over REST regardless of the WebSocket setting.
-It calls `fetch_ohlcv` starting from the `start_since` timestamp when provided, otherwise up to `scan_lookback_limit` candles per pair (700 by default on Kraken) to build the cache before realtime updates begin over WebSocket.
+It relies on `update_multi_tf_ohlcv_cache` to pull each timeframe.
+When `start_since` is omitted the helper `get_kraken_listing_date` checks when every pair was listed on Kraken and caps the request so no more candles are fetched than the exchange actually offers.
+When sufficient history is available the loader retrieves up to `scan_lookback_limit` candles per pair (700 by default on Kraken) before switching to WebSocket updates.

 The client now records heartbeat events and exposes `is_alive(conn_type)` to check if a connection has received a heartbeat within the last 10 seconds.
 Call